Faucet Basics: Part 4 Faucet Styles & Configurations

 Pull-Out and Pull-down Spout Sprayer

 In the 1980s introduced the European pull-out spout sprayer to the U.S. market.
-The pull-down faucet still makes up a major part of Rohl's faucet line. and other large American manufacturers immediately copied and mass marketed the innovation.
+The pull-down faucet still makes up a major part of Rohl's faucet line. and other large American manufacturers immediately copied and mass-marketed the innovation.
 It was an overnight success.
 Most sprays are now of the pull-out or pull-down spout variety.
 In this configuration, the spray and spout are the same.
 The spout is connected to the faucet with a flexible hose that can be extended for use then retracted.
-In its retracted position the spray head acts like a spout.
+In its retracted position the spray head becomes the spout.

 There are problems with this spray configuration.

 If the sprayer is also the spout and the sprayer fails, you have no water at all.
 Spout sprayers do tend to break with some frequency and chances are the failure involves the hose or hose attachment which are usually the weak points of the faucet.
 A braided, stainless steel hose is the best choice.
-Plastic hose makers claim their hoses are nearly as strong as steel braided hose but after having responded to a lot of leaks involving plastic hoses, we don't think that's true.
+Plastic hose makers claim their hoses are nearly as strong as steel braided hoses but after having responded to a lot of leaks involving plastic hoses, we don't think that's true.